datanav/docs/concepts.rst

 A :ref:`sink <sink_section>` is a component that can consume entities fed to it by a pump.
 The sink has the responsibility to write these entities to the target, handle transactional boundaries and potentially batching of multiple entities if supported by the target system.

 Several types of sinks, such as the :ref:`SQL sink <sql_sink>`, are available.
-Using the :ref:`JSON push sink <json_push_sink>` enables entities to be pushed to custom micro-services or other Sesam service instances.
+Using the :ref:`JSON push sink <json_push_sink>` enables entities to be pushed to custom microservices or other Sesam service instances.

 .. image:: images/pipes-sink.png
     :width: 800px